Daniel Penny pleads not guilty in subway killing of Jordan Neely

 Daniel Penny pleads not guilty to manslaughter and homicide charges in subway killing of Jordan Neely

-Former US Marine arraigned in Manhattan following grand jury’s reccomendation of charges against him
+Former US Marine arraigned in Manhattan following grand jury indictment

-The man accused of fatally choking a homeless New York City subway passenger has pleaded not guilty to second-degree manslaughter and criminally negligent homicide two weeks after a grand jury recommended charges against him.
+The man accused of fatally choking a homeless New York City subway passenger has pleaded not guilty to second-degree manslaughter and criminally negligent homicide, two weeks after a grand jury recommended charges against him.

 Daniel Penny was arraigned in Manhattan criminal court on 28 June for the killing of Jordan Neely, who was pinned to the floor of a subway car in a fatal chokehold last month.